emmapejko/profilepage/README.md

 Profile page project built with React Native.

-##### to start
+### to start

   `git clone`
   `npm install`
   `expo start`

-To view the project in the Expo Go app, go to https://expo.dev/@emmapejko/profilepage and scan the QR code with your device.
+to view the project in the Expo Go app, go to https://expo.dev/@emmapejko/profilepage and scan the QR code with your device.